Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 Jamal Murray Insights vs. the Suns

-- This season, he's put up 14.7% of the Nuggets' attempted field goals, as he's averaging 16.0 per contest.
+- Murray is responsible for attempting 14.7% of his team's field goal attempts this season with 16 per game.

-- He's connected on 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.
+- He's attempted 6.6 threes per game, or 16.9% of his team's shots from beyond the arc this season.

-- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the league.
+- The Suns are the sixth-best defensive team in the NBA, conceding 111.6 points per game.

-- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.
+- On the boards, the Suns have conceded 42.9 rebounds per game, which puts them 11th in the NBA.

-- The Suns allow 23.4 assists per game, third-ranked in the league.
+- The Suns concede 23.4 assists per game, third-ranked in the league.

-- Looking at 3-pointers, the Suns are ranked third in the league, allowing 11.4 makes per game.
+- Conceding 11.4 made 3-pointers per contest, the Suns are the third-ranked team in the NBA.

 Jamal Murray vs. the Suns